Xie Jianshun

-Xie Jianshun (謝尖順; born January 24, 1918 - ?) was a Taiwanese intersex man who gained considerable fame in 1953 when his variation was discovered by doctors of the Republic of China Armed Forces.
+Xie Jianshun (謝尖順; born January 24, 1918 - ?) was a Taiwanese intersex man who gained considerable fame in 1953 when his variation was discovered by physicians of the Republic of China Armed Forces.
 He was considered by many to be the first Chinese "transsexual" when he underwent sex reassignment surgery and was frequently dubbed as the "Chinese Christine" due to both of them having been soldiers.
 This caused major cultural impact on the Taiwanese people as many felt it put the nation on the same level of development as the United States.
 Despite this, Xie did not want to transition from intersex to female but was encouraged to do so by medical professionals.

 Biography

 Early life

 Xie was born on January 24, 1918 in Chaozhou, Guandong, China.
-He joined the army when he was 16 and lost both of his parents by age 19.
+He joined the National Revolutionary Army when he was 16 and lost both of his parents by age 19.
 He moved to Taiwan in 1949.

 Military service and diagnosis

-Xie's hermaphroditic condition was discovered in 1953 due to him seeking medical attention after experiencing cramps, which turned out to be appendicitis.
-Xie had a penis and a very slim vaginal opening as well as internal gonads which contained both testicular and ovarian tissue; doctors determined that they could still produce eggs and that Xie's testicular tissue was deteriorating.
-Once Xie had been made aware of his condition, he was adamant about remaining male.
+Xie's intersex variation was discovered in 1953 due to him seeking medical attention after experiencing cramps, which turned out to be appendicitis.
+Xie had a penis and a very slim vaginal opening as well as internal gonads which contained both testicular and ovarian tissue; physicians determined that they could still produce eggs and that Xie's testicular tissue was deteriorating.
+Once Xie had been made aware of his variation, he was adamant about remaining male.
 He experienced slight physical dysphoria but had no social gender dysphoria about being male.
 Xie is even quoted to say, "If my biology does not allow me to remain a man but forces me to become a woman, what else can I do?"
-Due to this quote, many began to sympathize with Xie, viewing him as a, "normal, however unfortunate, heterosexual man."
+Due to this quote, many began to sympathize with Xie, viewing him as a "normal, however unfortunate, heterosexual man."

 Surgeries and media attention

 Xie went on to become the first person in Taiwan to have sex reassignment surgery.
-The intense media coverage of the case lead to the hospital staff and Xie's associates to have to try to keep the journalist away for the sake of Xie's privacy.
+The intense media coverage of the case lead to the hospital staff and Xie's associates to have to try to keep the journalists away for the sake of Xie's privacy.
 At the beginning of this process, Xie's medical information was released to the media and reported on every time there was an operation.
 The media would use article titles like, "The Yin-Yang Person's Interior Parts Revealed Yesterday After Surgery: The Presence of Uterus and Ovaries Confirmed" to keep the public informed of the ongoing medical exploration of Xie.
-The doctors told the media what had been discovered during surgery before Xie had even woken up from surgery.
-The doctors decided that since Xie had fully functioning female reproductive organs and less developed male reproductive organs, that the removal of the male organs was the best plan.
-The doctors believed that biology was more important than psychology in determining Xie's sex.
+The physicians told the media what had been discovered during surgery before Xie had even woken up from surgery.
+They decided that since Xie had fully functioning female reproductive organs and less developed male reproductive organs, that the removal of the male organs was the best plan.
+The physicians believed that biology was more important than psychology in determining Xie's sex.